-State laws on unfair and deceptive acts and practices (UDAP laws) are among the most effective tools in fighting consumer fraud and abuse.
+In addition, state laws on unfair and deceptive acts and practices are among the most effective tools in fighting consumer fraud and abuse.
+These are sometimes known as state UDAP laws.
 These statutes provide remedies for consumers, encourage merchants to resolve disputes fairly, and deter misconduct.

 Federal and state consumer laws and rulemaking

-The FTC, the CFPB, and states should adopt rules or pass laws to prohibit the imposition of contract terms that waive legal rights or impose other unreasonable conditions (such as mandatory binding arbitration, nondisparagement clauses, waivers of class actions or jury trials, and requirements that people travel long distances to assert their legal rights) in order to do business.
+Policymakers should prohibit contract terms that waive legal rights or impose other unreasonable conditions (such as mandatory binding arbitration, non-disparagement clauses, waivers of class actions or jury trials, and requirements that people travel long distances to assert their legal rights) in order to do business.

-States should ensure that all appropriate consumer protection laws related to specific industries include provisions specifying that state laws on unfair and deceptive acts and practices apply when violations occur.
+States should ensure that all appropriate consumer protection laws related to specific industries specify that state laws on unfair and deceptive acts and practices apply.